avibharadwaj/vid-2-mp3/README.md

-# Microservice Architecture and System Design with Python & Kubernetes
+# Video To MP3 Microservice Architecture and System Design with Python & Kubernetes

 This repository contains the code for a microservice-based application that converts video files to MP3s.
 This project was built following the "Microservice Architecture and System Design with Python & Kubernetes – Full Course" from freeCodeCamp.